-While the symptoms of inflammatory bowel disease (IBD) and irritable bowel syndrome (IBS) can be similar, these conditions have different causes and treatments.
+While the symptoms of irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD) can be similar, these conditions have different causes, methods of diagnosis, and treatments.

 In this article, we look at the symptoms, diagnosis, and treatment of IBD and IBS, as well as the outlook for people with these conditions.